lchski/ecustom.ca/content/contact.md

 Hey!
 Let us talk.
 I love communicating with people, I believe discussion is one of the foundations of success within the world.

+## Twitter

+I use Twitter!
+If you do too, and you just want to say hello or mention you read something of mine, that's probably the easiest avenue through which to do so.
+You can find me on Twitter [@lchski](https://twitter.com/lchski).
+I look forward to hearing from you!

-## Contact
+## Email

 You can email me using the following email address: <lucas@ecustom.ca>.
-This is the best way to contact me, and as such, the only method which I list.
+This is the best way to contact me for long form.

-You can usually expect a response from me in a day or two, if it takes longer than that your message may not have gotten through (spam filter or email malfunction) or I may be composing a response which requires extra time than a quick message.
+You can usually expect a response from me in a day or two, if it takes longer than that your message may not have gotten through (spam filter or email malfunction) or I may be composing a response which requires more time than a quick message.

 Please keep the following guidelines in mind when you email me.
 It makes the conversation much better for both of us.